ethereum-optimism/specs/specs/interop/predeploys.md

 Calls to `setConfig` MUST originate from `SystemConfig` and are forwarded to `L1Block` by `OptimismPortal`.

-### Dependency Set

-`L1Block` is updated to include the set of allowed chains.
-These chains are added and removed through `setConfig` calls with `ADD_DEPENDENCY` or `REMOVE_DEPENDENCY`, respectively.
-The maximum size of the dependency set is `type(uint8).max`, and adding a chain id when the dependency set size is at its maximum MUST revert.
-If a chain id already in the dependency set, such as the chain's chain id, is attempted to be added, the call MUST revert.
-If a chain id that is not in the dependency set is attempted to be removed, the call MUST revert.
-If the chain's chain id is attempted to be removed, the call also MUST revert.

-`L1Block` MUST provide a public getter to check if a particular chain is in the dependency set called `isInDependencySet(uint256)`.
-This function MUST return true when a chain id in the dependency set, or the chain's chain id, is passed in as an argument, and false otherwise.
-Additionally, `L1Block` MUST provide a public getter to return the dependency set called `dependencySet()`.
-This function MUST return the array of chain ids that are in the dependency set.
-`L1Block` MUST also provide a public getter to get the dependency set size called `dependencySetSize()`.
-This function MUST return the length of the dependency set array.

 ### Deposit Context

 New methods will be added on the `L1Block` contract to interact with [deposit contexts](./derivation.md#deposit-context).